DIRECTOR AND EXECUTIVE STOCK DEFERRAL PLAN

 1.20 Retirement shall mean a Participant’s Termination of Employment on or after the Retirement Eligibility Date except that with respect to a Participant who is a non-employee director, Retirement shall mean termination of service as a member of the Board of Directors of the Company.

 1.21 Retirement Eligibility Date shall mean the date on which the Participant has both attained age fifty-five (55) and completed at least five (5) Years of Vesting Service.
+Each non-employee director has always attained his or her Retirement Eligibility Date.

 1.22 Scheduled Withdrawal shall mean the distribution elected by the Participant pursuant to Article 6 of the Plan.